-4. Press the blue securing bracket inward and lift the hard drive bracket out of the bay in an angle.
+4. Press both blue securing-bracket tabs inward and lift the hard-drive bracket out of the bay.

-5. Flex the hard drive bracket and then remove the hard drive from the bracket.
+5. Flex the hard-drive bracket and then remove the hard drive from the bracket.

-6. Repeat the preceding steps for the second hard drive, if available.
+6. Repeat the steps 3 to 5 for the second hard drive, if available.

-Installing The Hard Drive
+Installing the Hard Drive

 - 1. Insert the hard drive into the hard-drive bracket. - 2.
-Press both blue securing-bracket tabs inward and slide the hard drive bracket into the bay in the chassis. - 3.
-Connect the data cable and the power cable to the hard drive. - 4.
+Press both blue securing-bracket tabs inward and slide the hard-drive bracket into the hard-drive bay in the chassis. - 3.
+Connect the data cable and power cable to the back of the hard drive. - 4.
 Install the cover. - 5.
 Follow the procedures in After Working Inside Your Computer.

-Removing The Optical Drive
+Removing the Optical Drive

 - 1. Follow the procedures in Before Working Inside Your Computer.

-- 2. Remove the
+- 2. Remove the cover.

-- a. cover

-- b. front bezel
+- 3. Remove the front panel.

-3. Remove the data cable and power cable from the back of the optical drive.
+4. Remove the data cable and the power cable from the back of the optical drive.

-4. Lift up the optical-drive latch and then slide the optical drive towards the front of the computer.
+5. Slide down and hold the optical drive latch to unlock the optical drive and pull the optical drive out of the computer.